-Configuring the secondary site for disaster recovery Table 3-7
+Table 3-7 Configuring the secondary site for disaster recovery

-Action Description Review pre-requisites, install InfoScale Enterprise, configure the cluster on the secondary site Warning: Ensure that the name you assign to the secondary site cluster is different from the name assigned to the primary site cluster. · ■ Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
+Action Description Review pre-requisites, install InfoScale Enterprise, configure the cluster on the secondary site Warning: Ensure that the name you assign to the secondary site cluster is different from the name assigned to the primary site cluster.
+Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
 Refer to Veritas InfoScale Installation and Upgrade Guide.
-Verify that Exchange Server has been configured for high availability at the Verify that your application has been configured for high availability at the primary site and that the service groups are online primary site See "Verifying your primary site configuration" on page 188.
+Verify that Exchange Server has been configured for high availability at the primary site Verify that your application has been configured for high availability at the primary site and that the service groups are online See "Verifying your primary site configuration" on page 187.